zsiki/ls/doc/source/usersguide.rst

 Intersection
 ++++++++++++

+You can calculate horizontal coordinates for one or more points, which directions were observed from two known stations.

+To calculate intersection do the followings

 #.
-Click the Single Point Calculations icon.
+Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog.
 #.
-Select the Intersection from the type of Calculations.
+Select the Intersection from the *Calculation* group.
 #.
-Select two stations from the Station(1) and Station(2) lists
+Select two known stations from the *Station(1)* and *Station(2)* lists
 #.
-The Target Points list loads automatically.
+The Target Points list is filled automatically.
 It contains the points, which were measured from both stations.
 #.
-Add to Used Points list one or more points which would like to calculate coordinates.
-If you would like to correct, use the Remove button.
+Add one or more points to the *Used Points* list which you would like to calculate coordinates for.
+If you would like to change the *Used Points* list, use the *Remove* button.
 #.
-Click the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation prints automatically in result window.
+Results of Calculation are displayed automatically in result widget.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press calculate to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u17.png
    :scale: 80 %